mmuratarat/mmuratarat.github.io/_posts/2020-04-01-bash_shell_tutorial.md

 Bash is one of the popular *command-line* shells, programs whose main job is to start other programs (in addition to some auxiliary functions).
 The *command-line* part means you control it by typing commands one line at a time.
 Properly speaking, a graphical user interface (GUI) you use to start programs by double-clicking on icons is also a shell, but in practice by "shell" people mostly mean command-line ones.

+# Windows Command Line (CMD) vs. Mac OS Terminal

+Three big Operating Systems exist: (1) MacOS, (2) Windows, and (3) Linux

+Mac Terminal which runs UNIX commands whereas Windows Command Line is based on MS-DOS System commands.

+Every operating system has options for selecting the shell.
+Mac Terminal uses derivatives of `sh`. `bash` was default on MacOS until 10.15 (Catalina). `zsh` is default in 10.15.
+All `sh` programs have the same basic syntax.
+However, both are trying to solve the same problems.

+`bash` and `sh` (written by Steve Bourne) are two different shells.
+Basically `bash` is `sh`, with more features and better syntax.

+MacOS uses `bash` (Bourne Again SHell), while Windows uses `cmd.exe` and PowerShell. `bash`, `cmd.exe` and PowerShell all have their own unique syntax.
+PowerShell is only preinstalled on Windows 7 and onwards.

+You can replace `bash` with `zsh`, `ksh`, and a variety of other shells in MacOS and Linux.
+You can’t do this in Windows OS.

+Most Linux distributions also come with `bash` as the default shell.
+Besides `bash`, there are other shell programs that can be installed in a Linux system.
+These include: Korn shell (`ksh`), enhanced C shell (`tcsh`), friendly interactive shell (`fish`) and Z-shell (`zsh`).

+To access the Unix command prompt in Mac OS X, open the Terminal application.
+It is located by default inside the `Utilities` folder, which in turn is inside the `Applications` folder,  i.e., `/Applications/Utilities/` folder.
+To access the command prompt in Windows, in Windows 7, click the Start button and enter `cmd`.
+In other versions, from the Start menu, select Run... and then enter `cmd`.

+In order to see the differences between MacOS and Windows commands, see this PDF file: https://enexdi.sciencesconf.org/data/pages/windows_vs_mac_commands_1.pdf

 # What's a "Terminal?"

 Terminal is a program that provides a graphical interface between the shell and the user.
 It receives from the shell e.g. the characters "command not found" and figures out how to display them to you - with what font, where on the screen, in what colour, whether there should be a scrollbar.
 When you press some keys, it figures out whether to send them on to the shell as characters (e.g. `ls -l`), or to interpret them on its own (e.g. `⌘C`).